Skb111/Community-API-Backend/docs/architecture.md

 ## System diagram
 ![System architecture](./assets/monolith_backend.png)

-If you prefer inline diagrams while the final SVG is added, here's a mermaid flowchart showing the system components:
+If you prefer inline diagrams while the final PNG is added, here's a mermaid flowchart showing the system components:

 ```mermaid
 flowchart LR